Winter Hiking in Bryce Canyon National Park

 Snowshoes and gaiters (only if needed)

 If you’ve arrived following one of Bryce’s periodic blizzards and there is new snow on the trails, you will need snowshoes and gaiters (to keep snow out of your boots).
 But before you go, consider that the popular Fairy Loop and Navajo Loop trails, for example, get a lot of traffic, even in winter.
-So, unless you are making first tracks on the trail after a storm, you’ll likely be walking on packed snow and ice, which makes snowshoes more of a hazard than a benefit.
+So, unless you are making first tracks on the trail after a storm, you’ll likely be walking on packed snow and ice, which makes snowshoes more of a hazard than a benefit and not a necessity for your snow hiking gear list.
 Consult the rangers on trail conditions.
 You can rent both at Ruby’s Inn Nordic Center just outside the park.

 Clawing your way up snowy and, at times, icy trails and across wet slick rock (which unlike dry slick rock is genuinely slick) can be tricky.
 Some nice sturdy, collapsible poles, with a snow basket and a rubber tip will give you an extra place to put